 Toasting nuts adds crunch and intensifies their flavor.
-To toast nuts in the oven, spread nuts in single layer in shallow pan.
+To toast nuts in the oven and try out this Christmas salad idea, spread nuts in single layer in shallow pan.
 Bake at 350°F for 10 to 15 min. or until golden brown, stirring occasionally.

-Considered one of nature’s most labor-intensive fruits, the pomegranate is a popular fruit of the season.
+When discussing how to make Christmas salads, it would be in poor taste to not consider one of nature’s most labor-intensive fruits, the pomegranate.
+It is quite a popular fruit of this time of year.
 Inside the fruit’s leathery skin are hundreds of seeds, surrounded by a brilliant-red pulp.
 The seeds can be used in a fruit or vegetable salad, or as a garnish.
 The juice can be extracted, as well, and lends a beautiful jewel-toned color when added to a myriad of beverages.
 Here are three ways you can incorporate pomegranates into your holiday festivities this year:

 Salads are best served chilled.
 Consider chilling your salad plates and forks in the refrigerator before serving the salad course.